Thank you for your service

 About Chanelle:

-Chanelle Carlin is Your Celebrant for LifeTM.
-She is an ordained minister, professional wedding officiant, author, gratitude coach, self-care coach and owner of Chanelle Carlin Weddings, LLC.
-Chanelle believes that life and love should be celebrated every minute.
-She collaborates with couples who’ve found “The ONE” to create custom, memorable ceremonies for their intimate wedding or elopement in the naturally beautiful Pacific Northwest and celebrates all the special moments that matter in their lives.
-She lives with her family in rural Okanogan County, Washington, USA and LOVES traveling throughout the Pacific Northwest to officiate weddings.
+Chanelle Carlin is Your Celebrant for Life.
+She is an ordained minister, professional wedding officiant, coach, and owner of Chanelle Carlin Weddings, LLC.
+Believing that life and love should be celebrated every minute, she collaborates with couples who’ve already started building the foundations of their relationship over the years and are now ready to venture forth into marriage with a custom, memorable (for all the right reasons) elopement/intimate wedding ceremony.
+While Chanelle works throughout the Pacific Northwest and Ireland primarily, she gladly travels to wherever her couples prefer to marry.
+As their Celebrant for Life, Chanelle also celebrates all the special milestones and moments that matter in each of her couples’ lives.
+She lives with her family in rural Okanogan County, Washington, USA, and totally LOVES her life.
 You can visit Chanelle at www.chanellecarlin.com, on Facebook, Instagram, or Pinterest.

-Each wedding is so special to me and always stands out in my memory for a few reasons…first and foremost is the relationship I’ve been honored to build with the couple.
-After that are the truly beautiful venues and wedding teams I’m fortunate to work with and one or two memories from the day.
-Here are my personal reflections from this day… May 14, 2022
+As an officiant, each wedding I officiate is so special to me and always stands out in my memory for a few reasons.
+First and foremost is the relationship I’ve been honored to build with the couple.
+After all, there is no wedding ceremony without them.
+After that are the truly beautiful venues – in this case, Gray Bridge Venue in the forests of Sultan, Washington.
+Last, but certainly not least, are the amazing wedding professionals I’m fortunate to work alongside.
+Here are some of my favorite reflections from this beautiful spring wedding along with some incredible Gray Bridge Venue photos taken by the very talented, Joanna Monger.

-As it was little Colton’s time to join the procession, I looked up and saw Kerry, the Wedding Planner enticing a smartly dressed little gentleman dressed in a Navy Tuxedo along the path with what I assumed were little candies or snacks.
+When it was little Colton’s time to join the procession, I looked up and saw Wedding Planner, Keri.
+She was enticing the smartly dressed little gentleman dressed in a Navy Tuxedo along the path, with what I assumed were little candies or snacks.
 Picture a little bird following a trail of bread crumbs – it was that cute!
-As he got to the aisle and started to walk down, we realized he didn’t have the ring box.
-He stopped, went back up the ‘almost too tall for his two-year-old legs’ steps, accepted the box and one more candy (for good measure) and headed back down the steps toward his date with destiny.
+As Colton got to the aisle and started to walk down, he realized he didn’t have the ring box.
+Stopping, he turned and went back up the ‘almost too long for his two-year-old legs’ steps.
+He accepted the ring box from Keri, and one more candy (for good measure).
+Ring box in hand, he then headed back down the steps toward his date with destiny.

-A ring bearer with personality; PC Joanna Monger Photography
+A ring bearer with personality coming down the steps at Gray Bridge Wedding Venue; PC Joanna Monger Photography

 As he got to the ceremony spot, he headed over to the best man.
-Little Colton transferred the box, received his payment in the form of a candy diamond ring lollypop and headed back up the steps to sit with his family.
-As he turned to go, his little fist clenched around his prize, he very excitedly said, “I NEED this!” (in his little two-year-old voice).
-Laughter exploded from the family all around.
+Little Colton transferred the box and received his payment…a candy diamond ring lollypop.
+As he headed back up the steps to sit with his family, Colton clenched his fist around his prize.
+Laughter exploded from the family all around as he excitedly said, “I NEED this!”

 A hush fell…